AntelopeIO/leap/README.md

   - A build folder, where the binaries you need to install will be built to.
   - The number of jobs or CPU cores/threads to use (note the [jobs flag](#step-3---build) warning above).

+> You do not need to run this script with `sudo` or as root, but this script will invoke aptidue at the beginning on Debian-family operating systems like Ubuntu to install dependencies.
+You may be prompted for your password by `sudo` if your system has it and aptitude needs additional permissions.

 For example, the following command runs the `pinned_build.sh` script, specifies a `deps` and `build` folder in the root of the Leap repo for the first two arguments, then builds the packages using all of your computer's CPU threads:
 ```bash
 scripts/pinned_build.sh deps build "$(nproc)"